HendEmad/Image-Processing/Obstacles detection & Path planning/README.md

 - Each square can be empty or have an Obstacle or have an Object.

 # Files description
 - `test.py` --> to check the results.
-You can edit the test image from main.py to see different results.
+You can edit the test image in it to see different results.
 - `obstacles_detection.py` --> To see the main functionality and run it.
 - `astarsearch.py` --> The implementation of A* search algo.
 - `traversal.py` --> To traverse through the image to find objects/min path.